MBN Explorer atomistic simulations of 855 MeV electron propagation and radiation emission in oriented silicon bent crystal: theory versus experiment: Simulation of the electrons angular distribution

 As mentioned in Sect. \ref{CaseStudies} above, one can increase $\theta$ by aligning the incident beam the axial directions $\langle 1n (n+1)\rangle$ along the $(11\bar{1})$ plane.
 Gradual increase in the Miller index $n$ leads to the transformation of the electrostatic field acting on the projectile from the axial type to the planar one.
 As a result, one can monitor the change in the profile of the deflection angle distribution.
 Two panels in Figure \ref{fig:angular_distribution_Miller_indexes} show the variation of electron angular distribution with respect to angles $\theta$ corresponding to several directions indicated in Table \ref{tab:miller_indexes}.
 For the sake of reference we also present the experimentally measured distribution, for which, however, the value of $\theta$ has not been clearly identified.

 Intensity of the axial electrostatic field is the highest for the axial directions with small values of $n$.
 In this case, the projectiles are captured, predominantly, into the axial channelling mode so that their distribution in the deflection angle is notably different from the planar case.
 This feature is illustrated by the upper panel in Figure \ref{fig:angular_distribution_Miller_indexes} where the calculated distributions for channelling along $\langle$112$\rangle$ and $\langle$134$\rangle$ ($n=1$ and 3, respectively) directions are compared with the experimentally observed one.
-As $n$ increases, the axial field intensity decreases and the particle's motion more and more acquires features of the planar channelling.
-In the simulations, it was noticed that starting with $n=6$ the angular distributions of electrons becomes virtually independent on values of $n$ and the profile of the simulated distributions reproduces the features of the planar channelling seen in the experiment: the two maxima corresponding to the particles scattered at the entrance and to those which channel through the whole crystal, see lower panel in the figure.
-It is seen, however, that the first maximum in the simulated distributions is slightly shifted towards higher scattering angles.